Instructional Skill Level Descriptions

 Class Size: 5

-Prerequisite: Children must be able to attend to an instructor for 30 minutes.
+Prerequisite: Children must be able to pay attention to an instructor for 30 minutes.

 Students learn correct body position and breathing for efficient swimming while continuing to focus on comfort in the water and safety skills.